utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/managing-workspaces.md

 ## Sharing workspaces

-You can invite team members, [groups](/docs/administration/managing-your-team/user-groups/), and external users to collaborate in a workspace by navigating to the workspace and selecting **Invite** in the upper-right corner.
+You can invite users on the team, [groups](/docs/administration/managing-your-team/user-groups/), and external users to collaborate in a workspace by navigating to the workspace and selecting **Invite** in the upper-right corner.

 <img alt="Share team workspace" src="https://assets.postman.com/postman-docs/share-workspace-9.4.jpg" width="400px"/>